Nafis

 Read also the provisions of the Ministerial Resolution No. 296 of 2023 Establishing Criteria for Imposing Administrative Fines in Accordance with Cabinet Resolution No. 95 of 2022 on Violations and Administrative Penalties Related to the Initiatives and Programs of UAE Cadres' Competitiveness Council (PDF, 184 KB).

-According to Federal Law No. 7 of 1999 for Pensions and Social Security and its amendments, a contribution equal to 20 per cent of the employee’s salary must be made to GPSSA on a monthly basis.
+According to Federal Decree-Law No. 7 of 1999 for Pensions and Social Security and its amendments, a contribution equal to 20 per cent of the employee’s salary must be made to GPSSA on a monthly basis.
 While the employee must contribute 5 per cent of his/her salary, the employer must contribute 12.5 per cent of the employee’s salary, and the government must contribute 2.5 per cent.

 *Text provided by MoHRE